GSA/federal-website-index/process/index-creation.md

 8) Add corresponding base domain, agency, agency code, office, and bureau code

 9) Export as a CSV and [host here](https://raw.githubusercontent.com/GSA/data/master/dotgov-websites/site-scanning/current-federal-subdomains.csv) for the use of the Site Scanning tool

+10) Note that the Site Scanning system then needs to be prompted to ingest the new list.